yuvan0309/yuvan0309/README.md

 ### 🎯 **About Me**

-I’m the **Director at Ashwaruda Technologies**, where I lead and manage the intersection of **Technology and Finance**.
-My journey started in **Computer Science Engineering**, and over time I’ve expanded my focus into **Data Science, Business Analytics, and Financial Technology solutions**.
+My journey started in **Computer Science Engineering**, and over time I’ve expanded my focus into **Data Science, Business Analytics, and Financial Technology **.

 **Skills:**